frans-johansson/craytrace/README.md

 ## TODO:
 - [ ] Implement scene objects
-  - [ ] Tetrahedron
+  - [x] Tetrahedron
-  - [ ] Sphere (implicitly with radius)
+  - [ ] Sphere (implicitly with radius) *MOA*
-  - [ ] Handle mutliple ray intersections, using the nearest intersection
+  - [x] Handle mutliple ray intersections, using the nearest intersection
+- [ ] Refactor code base
+  - [ ] Separate code into more files
+  - [x] Collect forward-declarations in one header file, which is included first
+  - [x] Replace `Color` with `glm::dvec3`
+  - [ ] Use either `snake_case` or `camelCase` for variables/methods (`PascalCase` for classes)
-- [ ] Simple local lighting model
+- [ ] Shadow rays on "local light check"
+  - Is there an intersection for the ray going from the object to the light source?
-  - [ ] Implement lights in the scene
+- [ ] Handle "ray trees"
-  - [ ] Check that the triangle normals make sense
+  - [ ] Spawn more rays when intersecting something reflective/refractive
+  - [ ] Calculate intensity values for the ray by working from the ends to the original ray

 ## DONE:
 - [x] Walls